sennphilip/python-1/README.md

-This repo is used to learning how to use git wisely
+This repo is used to save my Python write-ups